ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ##### Questions:
 •	Need to pick main functional classes of vegetation (moss, lichen, forbs, shrub) picking from diet of caribou

+###JoeEverest: I don't necessarily have many great suggestions here for solving this issue, just to say that the ITEX data on vascular plants (forbs/shrubs/graminoids) is considerably better than it is for non-vascular plants (lichen/moss).
+Mariana and I are only using the vascular plant data in our studies as its coverage is considerably better but I'm not sure about the feasability of this for your questions as I know nothing about caribou diets I'm afraid!

 ##Mariana: just as a little note, the non-vasculars are not consistently recorded in ITEX.
 Some sites have them, others not at all, others have recorded them simply as "moss", and then others are identified to genus/family level.
 You can check out how the data looks like for ANWR, it might be one of the good sites?

 • Compare with NDVI ?